AlexeyGorovoy/zeithalt/timeline/full.md

 > *After the battle CI operatives spent the entire night combing through the swamp, removed all invasive species that had been over flourishing added some scientific research probes and now remove themselves.*

 ![Battle Map](map/eon0368.png)
-## Eon EON - The Fishy Battle of Imperial Swamp
+## Eon 367 - The Fishy Battle of Imperial Swamp

 `⚔️ Battle` won by [Cybernetics Inc](../refs/cybernetics_inc.md)